-Firefighters wrestle Friday morning house fire off Choctaw Drive
+Firefighters: Choctaw Drive home withstands $10k damages after its porch goes up in flames

 Latest Weather Blog

+Firefighters: Choctaw Drive home withstands $10k damages after its porch goes up in flames

-BATON ROUGE - Before sunrise on Friday, the Baton Rouge Fire Department battled a house fire off Choctaw Drive.
+BATON ROUGE - Before sunrise on Friday, the Baton Rouge Fire Department battled a blaze that caused $10,000 in damages to a home off Choctaw Drive.

-The fire occurred within the 2500 block of Bartlett Street shortly before 4:45 a.m. and was under control by 5 a.m.
+The fire occurred within the 2800 block of Bartlett Street shortly before 4:45 a.m.
+When first responders with the Baton Rouge Fire Department arrived on scene they found the home's front porch in flames.

-At this time, officials have not revealed the cause of the fire or whether or not it resulted in any injuries.
+Working quickly, they extinguished the blaze in less than fifteen minutes, successfully preventing it from spreading beyond the porch's exterior wall and awning.

+Firefighters say the home had been under renovation due to a tree falling on it in June, and no one was living in it at the time of the fire.

 More News